 Shortlisted applicants will then be invited for an interview.

 Please send application with initial fee of £15, payable to ‘Catalyse’ to Frances Free, [postal address available on request].
 Tel: 07842 137745.
-Application fees can be paid online by clicking on this link (link available soon).
+The application or interview fee can be paid online by clicking here.

 Applications to arrive by: Monday 14th May 2018